The Art of Rejection (Move through Rejection and Align with your Calling)

 Even though I receive rejections way more than acceptance, I do believe that putting myself out there in this way helps to open other possibilities.
 And while this one didn’t pan out, I have 2 other great projects in the works that I didn’t even have to apply for.
 A city in my region and a local organization both reached out to me, wanting to work with me on large projects.
 One of these people had met me 10 years ago when I brought the Plastic Whale Project to her community.
 The other found me through word of mouth.
 So even though I get a lot of rejection for things that I apply to, there is a need and a want for my work.

 After that recent hard rejection, I found myself vacillating much more than usual from grandiose thinking (I’m an expert at this!
 I deserve to have this!), to self-deprecation (Who do you think you are?
 You don’t deserve anything!)
 When I am bouncing back and forth between pride and pride-reversed, I am not showing up with the me that I want to be.
 This leads me to a practice of staying right-sized.
-I get to practice being an artist among artists, an activist, among activists, an educator among educators, a human among humans.
+I get to practice being an artist among artists, an activist among activists, an educator among educators, a human among humans.
 There are so many incredible people doing amazing work in this world.
 And I get to be one of them.
-I’m not better than them, or more deserving them, and I’m also not less than them.
+I’m not better than them, or more deserving than them, and I’m also not less than them.
 I am part of a movement.
 A movement of humans on this planet, who are using their creativity and their courage to create a better world.
 And I am so grateful that I am not doing this work alone.
 Because sometimes, it can feel that way.
 And when I remember that I am part of a movement, it gives me strength.
 It gives me purpose.
 And it helps me to stay right-sized—not too big and not too small.

 I do my best to follow my intuition and curiosity, and this leads me to places I wouldn’t have dreamed of going, places so much richer than anything I could imagine.
 Sometimes though, my ego gets in the way and while I think I know what I need, what is best for me, my motives aren’t true.
 When my ego gets in the way I come at things from a self-centered place, instead of a place of service.
 And so I practice centering my Self in a different way, a way that brings me into alignment with my true self.
 I ask for guidance.
 I listen.
 I make mistakes.
 And I try again.